 Burger King Whopper

 The basic Whopper consists of just eight simple ingredients, but, as Burger King’s famous slogan implies, you can “have it your way” (since changed to “be your way”) with different combinations and additions such as American cheese, bacon, mustard, guacamole or jalapeño peppers.
-If “your way” is vegetarian, they will even make you a veggie Whopper.
+If “your way” is vegetarian, they will make you a veggie Whopper.

-The Essential Whopper
+The essential Whopper

-Have you ever wondered what’s on a Whopper?
 The basic Whopper consists of a ¼ lb. of juicy flame-grilled beef topped with fresh tomatoes and lettuce, Whopper sauce (creamy mayonnaise), tangy ketchup, crunchy pickles, and sliced white onions on a soft sesame seed bun.

 Offer your family and guests a variety of options to have their homemade Whopper their way.
 Here’s the basic recipe so that you can enjoy Whoppers all summer long.